norakytt/pypsa-earth-bo/README.md

 | | | |
 | Nodes | Gradual NZE 4 nodes | `run_gradual_nze_4_nodes.py` |

-## 8) Analyze Results
+## 7) Analyze Results

-### 8.1 Full Analysis
+### 7.1 Full Analysis

-To analyze the results and replicate the relevant tables and figures in the paper, you can either:

-1. Run all the scenarios as described above.
+To analyze the results and replicate the relevant tables and figures in the paper, run all the scenarios as described above.
-2. Use the results files from the original analyses, available on Zenodo (see Section 3).
-Download and unzip into the `paper_results/` folder before running `data_processing_original.ipynb`.

-Based on which method you are choosing, you then run the respective data processing notebooks:
+Then run the respective data processing notebooks:

 - `data_processing_test.ipynb`: Processes new test runs (saved in `test_runs/` folder) into csv-files.
-- `data_processing_original.ipynb`: Processes results from original paper analyses (stored in `paper_results/` folder) into csv-files.

-NB: *the same csv-files are updated when you run either of the data processing notebooks.*
+NB: *any csv-files in "figures/ are updated when you run the 'plots.ipynb'.*

-**Then run the `plots.ipynb` notebook to generate all relevant tables and figures from the paper automatically.**
+Then run the `plots.ipynb` notebook to generate all relevant tables and figures from the paper automatically.

+**If you only want to explore the existing results and reproduce the figures without rerunning the model, see Section 8.**

-Change the results_folder variable on the top of the 'plots.ipynb' file based on which method you choose.
+Remember to change the results_folder variable on the top of the 'plots.ipynb' file based on which method you choose.

 NB: *any plots in "figures/ are updated when you run the 'plots.ipynb'.*

-### 8.2 Quick Test Plot
+### 7.2 Quick Test Plot

 Before running the full analysis, you can verify that a scenario run was successful by using the `plots_single.ipynb` notebook to generate a single figure from one scenario.
 This allows you to quickly check the results and confirm everything is working properly before proceeding with the complete analysis.

+## 8) Exploring Results Without Running the Model

+The full results dataset (~45 GB) is archived on Zenodo: https://doi.org/10.5281/zenodo.19056464

+The dataset contains the optimisation results for all scenarios and sensitivity analyses over the period 2024–2040 as presented in the paper, organised in zipped folders per scenario group.

+Download and unzip into the `paper_results/` folder before running `data_processing_original.ipynb`:

+- `data_processing_original.ipynb`: Processes results from original paper analyses (stored in `paper_results/` folder) into csv-files.

+Then run the `plots.ipynb` notebook to generate all relevant tables and figures from the paper automatically.
+Remember to change the results_folder variable on the top of the 'plots.ipynb' file based on which method you choose.

+NB: *any plots in "figures/ are updated when you run the 'plots.ipynb'.*

+To replicate results from scratch instead, follow Sections 6–7.